A combined GDM--ELLAM--MMOC scheme for advection dominated PDEs: Convergence result for GDM--MMOC scheme

 \section{Convergence result for GDM--MMOC scheme}

 In this section, we present a convergence result for the GDM--MMOC scheme.
 To simplify the exposition, this convergence is stated for the scalar advection--reaction--diffusion model \eqref{eq:advection}; at the expense of heavier notations, a convergence result of GDM--MMOC could be stated for the coupled model \eqref{eq:model}, as in \cite{CDL17-convergence-ELLAM} for the GDM--ELLAM method.
 This convergence result is established using only weak regularity assumptions on the solution (which are satisfied in practical applications), and not relying on $L^\infty$ bounds (which are impossible to ensure at the discrete level given the anisotropic diffusion tensors and the general grids used in applications).
 Hence, the convergence is established under compactness arguments, and error estimates are not available.
 As a matter of fact, the convergence analysis of numerical approximations of \eqref{eq:model} under weak regularity assumptions has recently received an increasing interest; see, e.g., \cite{CD-07,ckm15} for finite volume methods and \cite{rivwalk11,GLR17-conv-DG} for discontinuous Galerkin methods.
-We also note that this convergence analysis assumes a perfect computation of the traced regions; future work will address the issue of accounting for approximation in traced regions, and adjustment strategies, in the convergence analysis.
+We also note that this convergence analysis assumes a perfect computation of the tracked regions.
+An analysis which accounts for the approximation in tracked regions, and adjustment strategies, has been performed in \cite{AW10-convergence}, under the assumption that $\Daru \in C^1(Q_T)^d$.
+Future work will aim to perform a convergence analysis, without this strong regularity assumption.

 We assume here \eqref{assump.global}, as well as, denoting by $\mathcal S_d(\R)$ the set of $d\times d$ symmetric matrices,

 Adding the diffusion term to the MMOC scheme \eqref{conc-MMOC} for the advection--reaction model, we obtain the definition of the GDM--MMOC scheme for \eqref{eq:advection}. \begin{definition}[GDM--MMOC scheme] The GDM--MMOC scheme for \eqref{eq:advection} reads as: find $(c^{(n)})_{n=0,\ldots,N}\in X_{\discC}^{N+1}$ such that $c^{(0)}=\ICinterp_{\discC} c_{\rm ini}$ and, for all $n=0,\ldots,N-1$, $c^{(n+1)}$ satisfies